 Automation engineer is a similar role, which can also be played by both a company or a person, but this term typically refers to an individual.

 Automation engineers are the ones who deliver automation projects within the companies that are implementing them.
-They are responsible for all the internal processes related to the implementation of automation solutions, from gathering requirements and making different versions of automation hardware and software work together to investigating and eliminating errors and system conflicts affecting the performance of automation systems.
+They are responsible for all the internal automation engineering processes related to the implementation of automation tools and system components, from gathering requirements and making different versions of automation hardware and software work together to investigating and eliminating errors and system conflicts affecting the performance of automation systems.

 Now, as we covered the base of industrial automation, we can dive a bit deeper into the technical aspect of this field, talking about some of the most important control solutions that are used in this field.

-SCADA/HMI is one of the most important concepts related to industrial automation.
+SCADA/HMI is one of the most important concepts related to the automation industry.

 Generally speaking, SCADA/HMI is a wide category of software architecture used to build industrial automation control systems that rely on networked data and have a graphical user interface as a way to provide performance monitoring and control capabilities to human operators.